KDE/kdewin-installer/readme.txt

   	  -> different install roots are implemented by switching the install root in the settings which reloads the config
   	17 add support for tar + gz/bzip2 package by using external win32 tools
+  	17 only display firefox proxy option is firefox is installed

 2 packager